The Issue: The validity of the Trinitarian translation.

 - The Trinitarian translation absurdly results in God having a God

-- The entire passage is about Jesus ascending to the right hand of the throne of God.
-Indeed, this theme is mentioned three times in this chapter alone.
+- The entire chapter is about Jesus ascending to the right hand of the throne of God.

 If we are truly honest with ourselves here the truth is quite plain.
-Jesus became better than the angels.
-Hebrews 1:8 obviously means that Jesus' authority is the authority of sitting at the right hand of the throne of God until the end of the age and he obtained that authority by virtue of his resurrection glory.
+The man Jesus became better than the angels.
+Hebrews 1:8 obviously means that this man's authority is the thronal authority of sitting at the right hand of the throne of His God and he obtained that authority by virtue of his resurrection glory.
 His throne is God's throne.
 As he himself says, "I myself conquered and sat down with my Father on his throne"

 "Having made purification for our sins, sat down at the right hand of Majesty on High having become so much better than the angels as much as he has inherited a better name than them."
 (Verse 3).